Health Spas | Fitness Centers

 The health spa membership contract must by law include information regarding the length of the contract, the cost to the consumer, the consumer’s right to cancel, the cancellation process, and the consumer’s rights and responsibilities in such events as a change in the services offered by the health spa or the onset of a physical disability.

 Georgia law limits health spa contracts to a period of 36 months.
-The law also requires that the Georgia Department of Law's Consumer Protection Unit approve all contract forms used by health spas and that the consumer be given a copy of the completed contract at the time it is executed.
+The law also requires that the Georgia Department of Law's Consumer Protection Division approve all contract forms used by health spas and that the consumer be given a copy of the completed contract at the time it is executed.
 Any additional terms agreed upon between the health spa and the member must be written into the contract, and if the contract is financed, the additional finance charges should be explained to the consumer.

 Georgia law allows a consumer seven business days to cancel a health spa contract.
 The member is not required to state the reason, or even have a reason, in order to cancel his or her membership within this period.
 If a member chooses to cancel, this must take place by midnight of the seventh business day after the date of signing of the contract, and it must be done in accordance with the terms of the contract.
 The health spa should provide a written acknowledgment of the notice of cancellation.